FraunhoferIOSB/FAAAST-Service/docs/source/basics/faq.md

 This flag should only be used for testing purposes on local machines.
 For public services, provide valid certificates via the configuration file.
 :::

-:::{note} Security with Reverse Proxy - basic authentication 👈
+:::{dropdown} Security with Reverse Proxy - basic authentication 👈
-:class: dropdown
+:open:
 As AAS specification Part 4 Security is work-in-progress, to protect public services against unauthorized requests, basic authentication via reverse proxy can be configured.
 For NGINX, detailed information can be found here: https://kubernetes.github.io/ingress-nginx/examples/auth/basic/